Efficient training of photonic quantum generative models: Datasets and applications

 \section{Datasets and applications}

-Since our linear optical setup generates fixed Hamming-weight bitstrings, it is natural to aim at modelling fixed Hamming-weight bitstrings, instead of transforming or post-processing the circuit's output samples.
+Since our linear optical setup generates fixed Hamming-weight bitstrings, it is natural to aim at modelling fixed Hamming-weight bitstrings, instead of post-processing the circuit's output samples or mapping them to another set.
 In other words, we make use of the boson sampling inductive bias.
-This means that data points from the target datasets should be vectors $\x = (x_1, \dots x_m)$ where $\sum_{x_i} = n$ and $x_i \in {0, 1}$.
-We propose datasets that match this format, and code to prepare or generate them.
+This means that data points from the target datasets should be vectors $\x = (x_1, \dots x_m)$ where $\sum_i {x_i} = n$ and $x_i \in \{0, 1\}$.
+We propose datasets that match this format, and publish code to prepare or generate them.